Thomas Fitch (politician): Prosecution blame Earps

 The prosecution presented considerable evidence in an attempt to bind the Earps and Holliday over for trial.
 On the second day of the hearings, William Allen testified for the prosecution that "the firing commenced by the Earp party.
 I think it was Doc Holliday who fired first."
 Johnny Behan testified that he tried to prevent the confrontation.
 I "told them...I was down there for the purpose of disarming the Clantons and McLaurys.
 They wouldn't heed me, paid no attention.
 And I said, 'Gentleman, I am Sheriff of this County, and I am not going to allow any trouble if I can help it.'
 They brushed past me."
-He said Cowboys had put up their hands or thrown open their coats to show they weren't armed, and that Doc Holliday had fired first.
+He said Cowboys had put up their hands or thrown open their coats to show they were not armed, and that Doc Holliday had fired first.
 He testified that the first five shots had come from the Earps.
 He clearly blamed the Earps and Doc Holliday for instigating the shootout.